 Bretagne, better known as Brittany, as a region which juts out into the Atlantic Ocean, meaning that here there’s a lot of coastline to enjoy.
 Here, you’ll find the famous walled city of St. Malo, dramatic clifftops, and a number of beautiful islands clustered off the coast.

-Bretagne has a rich and proud history, and like Wales, Scotland, and Galicia, was home to the Celtic people hundreds of years ago.
+Bretagne has a proud and rich history, and like Wales, Scotland, and Galicia, was home to the Celtic people hundreds of years ago.
 Remnants of the Celtic culture are still seen in traditional Breton dancing, which you’ll be able to enjoy at traditional fêtes and festivals.

 Thanks to the sheer number of castles and fortresses, Bretagne is like stepping back in time.
 The biggest cities here are Rennes and Brest.

 Corse (Corsica) is an island just over 300 km from the French mainland, sat in the temperate waters of the Mediterranean Sea.
 Probably best known for being the birthplace of Emperor Napoleon Bonaparte, nowadays the island is a playground for outdoor adventures, as well as relaxing and leisurely boat trips, jaunts to hilltop villages, and sampling delicious local food.